lake-wg/edhoc/draft-ietf-lake-edhoc.md

 PRK_2e is used to derive a keystream to encrypt message_2.
 PRK_2e is derived with the following input:

-* The salt SHALL be the empty byte string.
+* The salt SHALL be a zero-length byte string.
 Note that {{RFC5869}} specifies that if the salt is not provided, it is set to a string of zeros (see Section 2.2 of {{RFC5869}}).
-For implementation purposes, not providing the salt is the same as setting the salt to the empty byte string.
+For implementation purposes, not providing the salt is the same as setting the salt to the zero-length byte string (0x).

 * The IKM SHALL be the ECDH shared secret G_XY (calculated from G_X and Y or G_Y and X) as defined in Section 6.3.1 of {{I-D.ietf-cose-rfc8152bis-algs}}.